-There was no movement in the Company's issued ordinary share capital during the year.
-Post year end, the Company completed on 6 March 2023 a placing of 25.0m ordinary shares at 2p per share to raise £0.50m to further support the growth of the Company's business development activities.
+The Company completed on 6 March 2023 a placing of 25.0m ordinary shares at 2p per share to raise $\pounds 0.50m$ to further support the growth of the Company's business development activities.

-On the same date, the Company issued 12,974,492 new ordinary shares to InTechnology plc at 2p per share as capitalisation of $\pounds$ 0.26m of indebtedness owed by the Company to InTechnology plc.
+On the same date, the Company issued 12,974,492 new ordinary shares to InTechnology plc at 2p per share as capitalisation of £0.26m of indebtedness owed by the Company to InTechnology plc.